 Insurance helps to maintain your presence beyond just memories.

 It helps maintain your family’s way of life by paying for the house.

-Insurance makes sure that your offspring can still afford their education without paying any more premiums by way of some nifty rider benefits.
+Insurance makes sure that your offsprings can still afford their education without paying any more premiums by way of some nifty rider benefits.

 And that Home for the Handicapped that you are so passionate about?

 You can arrange for some of your insurance proceeds as a charitable donation.

 Money that you always wanted to give but have never been able to afford.